 - Bioinformatics software development: Developing software to do bioinformatics analysis, big enough software products to publish as independent methods papers and to be used by other scientists.

-- Modeling, simulations, and writing equations to represent biological systems.
+- Modeling: Performing simulations and writing equations to represent biological systems.

 One of the things that makes bioinformatics interesting is the convergence of people from different fields.
 They bring with them their backgrounds and their inclinations towards different ways of thinking about biological problems.